June 8, 2026

 “I devote the first several minutes with any new patient to trying to allay fear,” Utz said.
 “The first thing that is important to know is that very rarely do abnormalities within the pituitary indicate a cancer — they are almost always benign.
 Secondly, the pituitary gland is a gland within your head that is below your brain.
 It is not actually part of your brain, so a patient does not have a brain tumor, they have a gland tumor.”

 This means that the abnormality does not produce extra hormone.
-Those that are less than 10 millimeters in size are small enough to not cause any symptoms, and do not require any intervention apart from potential follow-up imaging to ensure there is no significant change in size.
+Those that are less than 10 millimeters in size are small enough to not cause any symptoms, and do not require any intervention other than possibly some follow-up imaging to be sure there is no significant change in size.

 Some large non-functioning pituitary abnormalities cause a decline in vision and can lower some pituitary hormone levels.
 Many of these will need treatment.
 Lab testing is used to decide if surgery or medicine is the best treatment.